 As noted in previous sections, the mapping of emissions has been divided into point and area sources.
-In general, mapped point source data is expected to be more accurate than that for area sources being based on reliable data used for regulatory purposes.
-As we have seen, area source emissions are mapped using a variety of surrogate data types of varying data quality.
+In general, mapped point source data is expected to be more accurate than that for area sources since it is based upon reliable data used for regulatory purposes.
+As we have seen, area source emissions are mapped using a variety of surrogate data types of varying quality.
 As part of this process, every attempt is made to utilise the highest quality data (within overall budgetary constraints), however, in some cases the surrogate statistics used may be poorly suited to this task.

 One simple, semi-quantitative way of assessing the overall quality of the emission maps by pollutant is to compare the proportion of the national total emission which is mapped as point or area sources.
-Table 5.1 shows these proportions for selected pollutants in 2008.
+Figure 5.1 shows these proportions for selected pollutants in 2009.

-Table 5.1: Contribution of points sources to mapped emission totals (2008)
+Figure 5.1: Contribution of point sources to mapped emission totals (2009)

-Taking the proportion of point sources as a measure of quality, Table 5.1 suggests that maps for lead, mercury, sulphur dioxide, hydrogen chloride and carbon dioxide are likely to be of higher quality than those for ammonia, benzo[a]pyrene, benzene and 1,3-butadiene for example.
-However, this assessment does not differentiate between point source data which are derived from good site-specific emissions data and that which is based on simple modelling, nor does it differentiate between area sources which are mapped using reliable appropriate surrogate statistics and those which use less optimal datasets.
+Taking the proportion of point sources as a measure of quality, Figure 5.1 suggests that maps for lead, mercury, sulphur dioxide, hydrogen chloride and carbon dioxide are likely to be of higher quality than those for ammonia, benzo[a]pyrene, benzene and 1,3-butadiene for example.
+However, this assessment does not differentiate between point source data which are derived from good site-specific emissions data and those which are based on simple modelling, nor does it differentiate between area sources which are mapped using reliable appropriate surrogate statistics and those which use less optimal datasets.